caltechlibrary/caltechlibrary.github.io/installers.md

 If you have problems with the installer you should report the issue to the respective issure tracker for the repositories.

-Repository                                                         Linux and macOS using curl
+Repository                                                         Install for Linux and macOS using curl
 ----------------------------------------------------------------   -------------------------------------------------------------------
 [datatools](https://github.com/caltechlibrary/datatools/issues)    `curl https://caltechlibrary.github.io/datatools/installer.sh | sh`
 [dataset](https://github.com/caltechlibrary/dataset/issues)        `curl https://caltechlibrary.github.io/dataset/installer.sh | sh`